Q. When do you accept applications?

 - Application due on August 31 for Spring Admissions or February 28 for Fall Admissions.

-- Teas V results are due to the School of Nursing on October 1 for Spring Admissions or April 1 for Fall Admissions.
+- ATI TEAS results are due to the School of Nursing on October 1 for Spring Admissions or April 1 for Fall Admissions.

 Q. What is the minimum required overall GPA to apply into the program?